Skip to content

 My approach to dealing with the root cause of these digestion issues may require:

-- An elimination diet.
+• An elimination diet.
 An elimination diet means removing foods that are common causes of inflammation in the gut.
-It can be tricky to determine which foods are specifically causing trouble for you, but common ones are dairy and gluten.
+Determining which foods are explicitly causing trouble for you can be tricky, but common ones are dairy and gluten.
 You would strictly eliminate these for 3 weeks.
-Then try reintroducing them one at a time, with 3 days between introductions to determine which is the culprit food.
+Then try reintroducing them one at a time, with 3 days between introductions to determine the culprit food.
 The reaction to the food may not occur immediately when you reintroduce it, but it may be hours to days later.

-- Food sensitivity testing.
-This is a blood test that checks your blood for antibodies to foods.
+• Food sensitivity testing is a blood test that checks your blood for antibodies to foods.
 If your immune system is making antibodies to food, the antibodies will bind to the target on the food (antigen).
 This antigen-antibody complex can deposit in your gut (or elsewhere) and create inflammation.
-Inflamed gut tissue doesn’t function as it should resulting in digestive symptoms.
+Inflamed gut tissue doesn’t function as it should, resulting in digestive symptoms.

-- Cleaning out your gut of unwanted pathogens like certain types of bacteria or yeast.
+• Cleaning your gut of unwanted pathogens like certain types of bacteria or yeast.
 You can do SIBO testing to determine if there is a bacteria overgrowth in your small intestine.
 Frankly, I rarely do SIBO testing.
-The test costs about $300 to do and only provides very minimal information (yes you do have bacteria overgrowth or no you don’t).
+The test costs about $300 and only provides minimal information (yes, you do have bacteria overgrowth, or no, you don’t).
 Cleaning bacteria overgrowth out of the small intestine without testing works and costs less than the test.
 You can also do stool testing to check for bacteria (good and bad), yeast, and parasites in your large intestine.
-If you’ve tried “gut cleanse kits” from the health food store, those don’t work long term and this is different.
+If you’ve tried “gut cleanse kits” from the health food store, those don’t work long-term.
+What I would do to purge harmful bacteria or yeast from your gut differs from what those kits offer.

-- Restoring beneficial flora.
-In some cases, putting good bacteria (probiotics) into your gut helps, in others, it can make the situation worse.
-I can help you determine whether this is appropriate for you or not.
+• Restoring beneficial flora.
+In some cases, putting good bacteria (probiotics) into your gut helps; in others, it can make the situation worse.
+I can help you determine whether this is appropriate for you.

-- Repairing the wall of the digestive tract.
-The wall of your digestive tract needs vitamin A, Short Chain Fatty Acids like butyrate, l-glutamine, n-acetyl glucosamine, good bacteria, and soluble fiber to be healthy.
-Repairing the gut wall is ineffective, however, without addressing some of the preceding steps first.
+• Repairing the wall of the digestive tract.
+To be healthy, the wall of your digestive tract needs vitamin A, Short-Chain Fatty Acids like butyrate, l-glutamine, n-acetyl glucosamine, good bacteria, and soluble fibre.
+However, repairing the gut wall is ineffective without addressing some of the preceding steps first.

-It may sound complicated, but I can guide you through the process.
+It may sound not easy, but I can guide you through the process.

 Testing for Digestion Problems

-If you are struggling with digestion problems, then testing may help reveal what the underlying issues are, so that we can properly treat them once and for all.
-There are always alternatives to testing, though, such as elimination diets or cleaning out the digestive tract of unhealthy organisms, without testing.
+If you are struggling with digestion problems, testing may help reveal the underlying issues so we can adequately treat them.
+There are always alternatives to testing, though, such as elimination diets or cleaning out the digestive tract of unhealthy organisms without testing.

 Digestive Tract Tests